PyPSA/PyPSA/README.rst

   and storage dispatch within network constraints, using the linear network equations, over several snapshots)
 * security-constrained linear optimal power flow
-* total electricity system least-cost investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)
+* total electricity/energy system least-cost investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage, transmission and other infrastructure)

 It has models for: